-These soy-marinated ramen eggs (ajitsuke tamago) have a custardy, jammy yolk and are soaked in a sweet, savory, umami-rich, soy-sauce marinade for a flavorful topping for ramen, rice, salads, and more!
+These super easy ramen eggs have custardy, jammy to slightly runny yolks and are soaked in a sweet, savory, umami-rich soy sauce marinade, perfect for a topping on ramen, and more!

-Rely on a few ingredients to prepare these aromatic marinated eggs (soy eggs).
+Rely on a few ingredients to prepare these aromatic marinated eggs.

 - Eggs: I used large, room-temperature eggs that are similar in size.